 Once melted, set the chocolate aside to cool and place the aquafaba into a grease-free stainless steal or glass bowl.

 Grab a grease-free electric whisk and begin whisking the aquafaba on a medium speed.
 Once nearing soft peaks, turn up the speed to high and continue whisking until stiff peaks form.
 (Check for stiff peaks by turning the bowl upside down.
 The aquafaba should stay in place.
 Keep whisking if it doesn't.)

 By now the chocolate should be cool to touch but still runny.
 Vigorously whisk ⅓ of the aquafaba into the melted chocolate.
 Do this quickly to avoid the chocolate separating.

 Fold ⅓ of the remaining whipped aquafaba into the chocolate.
 It will deflate slightly but this is okay.
 Once it's combined add another ⅓ of whipped aquafaba and fold again.
 Repeat the process until both ingredients are combined.

-Divide the mousse between the serving dishes and allow them to chill for at least 2 hours.
+Divide the mousse between the serving dishes and allow them to chill for at least 2 hours but preferably overnight.
 Serve with whipped cream and grated chocolate.